-Generally Rpm packages are provided by repository and package managers like yum, dnf.
-But there is alternative sites those provides Rpm packages download manually.
+Generally, Rpm packages are provided by repository and package managers like yum, dnf.
+But there are alternative sites that provide Rpm packages download manually.

-Source code of packages are distributed with srpm packages.
+Source code of packages is distributed with srpm packages.
 Srpm packages are zipped with tar.gz or tar.bz2

 PatchRPM and DeltaRpm

-Rpm packages provide some options to makes download size smaller.
-Packages includes a lot of different type of files.
+Rpm packages provide some options to makes the download size smaller.
+Packages include a lot of different type of files.
 But not all files are changed.
-To makes pacakges smaller only changed files are distributed in Deltarpm’s.
+To makes packages smaller only changed files are distributed in Deltarpm’s.

 $ rpm -ivh tmux-1.8-4.el7.x86_64.rpm

-We need root privileges to install rpm package.
-In our example we tried to install tmux but as we see in message it is installed all ready.
+We need root privileges to install the rpm package.
+In our example, we tried to install tmux but as we see in message it is installed already.

-As we know Rpm packages have dependencies which means to install a package other packages may be needed.
-The needed packages must be installed before install current package.
+As we know Rpm packages have dependencies which mean to install a package other packages may be needed.
+The needed packages must be installed before installing the current package.
 We can check dependencies like below.

 rpm -qpR tmux-1.8-4.el7.x86_64.rpm

-Normally if we try to install package which have unmet dependency it will give error and do not installed.
+Normally if we try to install a package which has unmet dependency it will give error and do not installed.
 There is a way to install packages with unmet dependencies with forcefully.
-We will provide -nodeps parameter for installation.
+We will provide

 $ rpm -ivh --nodeps tmux-1.8-4.el7.x86_64.rpm